DeriFirgiawan/DeriFirgiawan/README.md

 ### Hi there 👋

 I am Deri Firgiawan from Bandung, West Java, Indonesia.
-I am a Web Front End Developer who loves coffee, cats, and learns about technology in Web Development.
+I am a Front End Engineer includes BackEnd who loves coffee, cats, and learns about technology.
 And I am open to freelance work

 - 🔭 I’m currently working on personal project make conversion of px to rem units with React JS
-- 🌱 I’m currently learning
-   - Express JS
-   - Mongo DB
-   - Tailwind CSS
-   - Performance Web
 - 👯 I’m looking to collaborate on website development with Backend or UI/UX
 - 📫 How to reach me: [derifirgiawan025@gmail.com](mailto:derifirgiawan025@gmail.com)
 - 😄 Pronouns: Call Me Ei